txpipe-shop/partnerchain-reference-implementation/docs/tutorial/node_customization.md

 |----------------------------|---------------------------------------------------------|----------------------------|
 | [Tutorial root](README.md) | [Partnerchain integration](partnerchain_integration.md) | [Tutorial root](README.md) |

-The customization of the Substrate node involves:
+The customization of the Substrate node involves three parts:
 - [Installing the ledger](#installing-the-ledger) explains the process of adding the Griffin ledger.
 This requires extensive editing of the runtime, which is detailed in [Runtime sources](#modifications-at-the-runtime-sources).
 The node client requires fewer modifications, which are detailed in